 I like a little lime juice sometimes, taste and adjust seasoning according to your taste and add lime juice if required.
 It should be a balance of flavors.

 *Recipe for the homemade Tahini paste...
-1/2 a cup of white sesame seds are dry roasted till aromatic and then ground in a mixie jar till pasty.
+1/2 a cup of white sesame seeds are dry roasted till aromatic and then ground in a mixie jar till pasty.
 Some Lime juice and about 10 garlic cloves are added, some salt to taste and then again blended till smooth.
 Some sesame oil can be added to get a preferred consistency.
 In this recipe I used Pumpkin seeds, Sunflower seeds and Sesame seeds in 1:1:2 ratio and the result was quite good.